sauce-archives/ios-rdc-quickstart/README.md

 And that's just about it.
 There isn't much that's different for a web test between platforms.

-The one thing to watch out for is that, as of September 2015, we haven't yet released [Sauce Connect](https://docs.saucelabs.com/reference/sauce-connect/) for iOS
+The one thing to watch out for is that we haven't yet released [Sauce Connect](https://docs.saucelabs.com/reference/sauce-connect/) for iOS
 Real Devices.
 But it's on the way!
 Check with Sauce Labs for updates.

 ### App tests